 - Records of suspension and/or dismissal from the College will be maintained permanently

 - Records of deferred suspension will be maintained for a period of 1 year after the student graduates or may be maintained for a longer period of time at the discretion of the Vice President for Student Life and Dean of Students based on the circumstances of the incident.

-- Records of warning, probation or other sanctions will be destroyed upon a student's graduation.
+- Records of warning, probation or other sanctions will be destroyed/permanently deleted upon a student's graduation.

-- The judicial records of a student who has voluntarily withdrawn from the College will be destroyed after two consecutive years of such withdrawal unless the record indicates a prior suspension for which the record will be maintained permanently.
+- The student conduct code records of a student who has voluntarily withdrawn from the College will be destroyed/deleted after two consecutive years of such withdrawal unless the record indicates a prior suspension for which the record will be maintained permanently.

-- Records of investigations of possible policy violations are maintained either by the Vice President for Student Life and Dean of Students or the Residential Life Office.
-In cases in which students are found not to be responsible, records of the investigation are destroyed at the conclusion of the academic year.
+- Records of investigations of possible policy violations are maintained either by the Vice President for Student Life and Dean of Students or the Director of Community Standards office.
+In cases in which students are found not to be responsible, records of the investigation are destroyed/deleted at the conclusion of the academic year.

-- A student or alumna/alumnus may request, in writing, that the Vice President for Student Life and Dean of Students eliminate an incident or incidents from his or her disciplinary record.
-The decision to eliminate a record will be based on the violations(s), the individual's disciplinary history, and evidence of appropriate behavior since the violation occurred.
-Expulsion or dismissal may not be eliminated from a disciplinary record.
+- A student or alumna/alumnus may request, in writing, that the Vice President for Student Life and Dean of Students eliminate an incident or incidents from the student's student conduct code record.
+The decision to eliminate a record will be based on the violations(s), the individual's student conduct code history, and evidence of appropriate behavior since the violation occurred.
+Expulsion or dismissal may not be eliminated from a student's conduct code record.